Brian-Magnuson/nico/docs/design/overview.md

 The unsized array type should not be confused with the data structure commonly known as a "dynamic array".
 Dynamic arrays are implemented using classes and provide additional functionality, such as resizing and automatic memory management.

 It is worth noting that arrays are not pointers, do not decay to pointers, and cannot be casted to pointers.
 Dereferencing can only be done on pointers and array access can only be done on arrays.

+Using `=` to assign one array to another will shallow copy the elements of the array.
+For other copy behaviors, the copy must be done manually.

 ### Tuple type and unit type